Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 Additionally, websites can change their structure and layout, which can break the web scraping code used to extract data.

-Using a web scraping service can be more efficient and cheaper than building and maintaining your own web scraping solution.
+Using a web scraping service can be more efficient than building and maintaining your own web scraping solution.

 A web scraping service can also address issues arising from structural changes to the source websites or IP blocking.

-A top-notch web scraping service will perform data cleansing, standardization, enrichment and other data transformations, to ensure the extracted data is in the best state for your use.
+A top-notch web scraping service will perform data cleansing, standardization, enrichment and other data transformations, to ensure the data that you extract is in the optimal state for your use.

-A web scraping service can perform big data engineering on large volumes of data to process such data more efficiently and quickly, making such a web scraping service a cost-effective solution for extracting and using large amounts of data.
+A great web scraping service can perform big data engineering on large volumes of data to process such data efficiently and quickly, making such a web scraping service a cost-efficient solution for extracting and using large amounts of data.

 With increasing data gravity to and use of the cloud, the best web scraping services will also integrate your data to any cloud platform, such as AWS, Google Cloud, Azure, Snowflake or Databricks.